nknguyenhc/Youtube-playlist-shuffle/README.md

 Our extension are still in early development stage, and hence is not yet able to fully control Youtube playlists.
 We hope that in a future version, we can:

-* Control the next video of Youtube, allowing users to pull video time indicator to the very end or press next to move onto the next video in the shuffle.
+* Control the next video of Youtube, allowing users to pull video time indicator to the very end to move onto the next video in the shuffle.
-* Better handling of adding or removing items from a playlist.

 ## Development